winddori2002/TriAAN-VC/README.md

 ## 2. Prepare pre-trained vocoder and feature extractor

-We use the VCTK dataset consisting of 110 speakers with 400 utterances per speaker.
+We use the pre-trained ParallelWaveGAN as vocoder and CPC extractor as feature extractor.
+You can use the pre-trained weights in this repository.
+The vocoder is trained on the VCTK dataset and CPC extractor is trained on the LibriSpeech dataset.

-- The dataset can be downloaded [here](https://datashare.ed.ac.uk/handle/10283/3443).
+- This repository provides pre-trained ParallelWaveGAN provided by [here](https://github.com/Wendison/VQMIVC) and CPC extractor provided by [here](https://github.com/facebookresearch/CPC_audio).
-- We divide the dataset depending on seen-to-seen and unseen-to-unseen scenarios for evaluation.
+- Or you can train [ParallelWaveGAN](https://github.com/kan-bayashi/ParallelWaveGAN) and [CPC](https://github.com/facebookresearch/CPC_audio).

 ## 2. Downsample